vedranaa/vis3d/README.md

 ## USE
-- Navigate to the folder containing `init.sh` which will set the environment etc.
+- Log on the node, navigate to the project folder and run `init.sh` which will set the environment etc.

 ```
 linuxsh -X